mattermost/mattermost-developer-documentation/site/content/blog/2020-03-15-instrumenting-go-code-via-ast-2.md

 1. ...
 1. Profit?

-> Note: usually the `interface` doesn't contain **all** of the `struct` methods, but we'll leave the topics of abstraction and better code organization for another blog post
+**Note:** Usually the `interface` doesn't contain all of the `struct` methods, but we'll leave the topics of abstraction and better code organization for another blog post.

-### Scanning the source code for all `struct`'s methods
+### Scanning the source code for all `struct` methods

-Here's a short piece of code that scans a folder of `go` source code to first find a package by name and then search for all methods that are bound to the `struct` we're interested in.
+Here's a short piece of code that scans a folder of `.go` source code to first find a package by name and then search for all methods that are bound to the `struct` we're interested in.

 ```go
 fset := token.NewFileSet()